Why Do Instruments Sound Unique?

 Timbre: a Unique Set of Tone Colors

-Now that you know more about sound and notes, we can start to answer our main question: what makes instruments sound unique?
-Instruments have different timbres or tone colors.
+Now that you know more about sound and notes, we can begin to answer our main question: what makes instruments sound unique?
+Instruments have different timbres.
 Timbre is a word often used to describe the sound quality of an instrument.

-The reason instruments have a unique timbre is because every instrument creates a different set of overtones.
-Remember when playing a note more notes are created with a higher frequency?
-The amplitude of the overtones that instruments produce differ which makes instruments sound different.
+The reason instruments have a unique timbre is because each instrument creates a different set of overtones.
+Remember how playing a note creates more notes with a higher frequency?
+The amplitude of the overtones that instruments produce differs, making instruments sound different.

-Generally, instruments that create lower sounds like cellos can produce more audible overtones than instruments that create higher sounds like violins.
-Because the strength of the sound levels of the overtones that each instrument creates is different, instruments have their own timbre.
+In general, instruments that make a lower sound, such as cellos, can produce more audible overtones than instruments that make a higher sound, such as violins.
+Because the strength of the sound levels of overtones each instrument produces is different, instruments have their own timbre.

 What Influences Timbre?

 So instruments sound different because of their unique set of overtones.
 But what influences the amplitude of overtones?
-The design of an instrument but also the way you play an instrument have a huge impact on the sound quality of an instrument.
+The design of an instrument, as well as how you play an instrument, have a huge impact on the sound quality of an instrument.

 Design

-The design of an instrument determines how vibrations or sound waves are amplified through the instrument.
+The design of an instrument determines how vibrations or sound waves are amplified by the instrument.
 What material is used and what is the shape of an instrument?
 This is why even two violins can sound different.
-The unique backplate of a violin influences the vibration patterns when a violin is played.
-These patterns create certain overtones which make a violin sound unique.
+The unique backplate of a violin affects the vibration patterns when a violin is played.
+These patterns create certain overtones that make a violin sound unique.

 Playing technique

-The way you play an instrument also influences how you perceive sound.
-For example, if you play a note at the beginning of a string, it can sound way louder than when you play it at the end of the string.
+The way you play an instrument also affects how you perceive sound.
+For example, if you play a note at the beginning of a string, it may sound much louder than if you play it at the end of the string.
 Why?
-Because the amplitude of the overtones is different at other parts of the string.
+Because the amplitude of the overtones on other parts of the string is different.

 Skilled musicians can use certain techniques to create unique sounds.
 They influence how the sound develops over time.
 There are four stages of sound: attack, decay, sustain and release.
-If you pluck a string on the violin, for example, you reach a faster attack and decay than when you play the violin with a bow.
-This way you create a whole new sound experience with the same instrument.
+For example, if you pluck a violin, you achieve a faster attack and decay than if you play the violin with a bow.
+In this way, you create a whole new sound experience with the same instrument.

 Final Thoughts

-It feels so obvious that instruments sound different, but the reason behind it is actually quite complex.
-It’s mind-blowing that you actually produce many different tones with different frequencies when playing one note.
+It seems so obvious that instruments sound different, but the reason behind it is actually quite complex.
+It is amazing that you actually produce many different tones with different frequencies when you play one note.
 The fact that the loudness of those extra tones makes instruments sound unique is fascinating.
-Such a delicate difference, which can be influenced by design and technique.
+Such a delicate difference that can be influenced by design and engineering.
 It makes playing an instrument even more interesting.